Lumine1909/ClientBoomerFork/detailed_info.md

 Q: Why do you use SQLite to store the ban list instead of YAML?

-A: Performance.
+A: For better performance.
 SQLite is a fast and lightweight database that is widely used in many projects.
 YAML is a human-readable data-serialization format, but when more and more players get banned, YAML storage method will lag the server.